 You can refer to the official documentation for more details.

-For easy start, we will just create and mount a basic Vue / Inertia app:
+For an easy start, we will just create and mount a basic Vue / Inertia app:

 return page